 - Literature survey will be a requirement for Landscape design study.
-Periodical review by an external jury for subjects going for viva voce. - For all viva voce examinations one internal faculty and two external faculty will conduct the exam. - Portfolios have to be submitted on prescribed date for all Viva subjects on the date announced by the department.

-All students have to register on the first day at the beginning of the Viva Voce exam.
+Periodical review by an external jury for subjects going for viva voce. - Landscape Architecture Thesis Viva Voce examinations one internal faculty and two external faculty will conduct the exam. - Portfolios have to be submitted on prescribed date for all Viva subjects on the date announced by the department. - All students have to register on the first day at the beginning of the Viva Voce exam.